-Dr. István Kocsis (62) obtained his degree in mechanical engineering from the Mechanical Engineering Faculty of the Technical University of Budanest in 1976, and earned his PhD in 1985.
-Career highlights: 2002-2005 Paks Nuclear Power Plant, CEO; 2005-2008 Hungarian Power Companies Ltd. (MVM Ltd.), CEO; 2008-2011, CEO of Budapest Transport Corporation (BKV Ltd.); since 2011 Managing Director of Merkantil Bank Ltd. Offices held: Chairman of the Ányos Jedlik Society; chairman of the Scientific Society For Measurement, Automation and Informatics: member of the Social Senate of the University of Pécs; member of the national Presidium of the Hungarian Chamber of Commerce and Industry; chairman of the endowment advisory board of the Duna-Mecsek Regional Development Foundation.
+Dr. István Kocsis obtained his degree in mechanical engineering from the Mechanical Engineering Faculty of the Technical University of Budapest in 1976, and earned his PhD in 1985.
+Career highlights: 2002-2005 Paks Nuclear Power Plant, CEO; 2005-2008 Hungarian Power Companies Ltd. (MVM Ltd.), CEO; 2008-2011, CEO of Budapest Transport Corporation (BKV Ltd.); since 2011 managing director of Merkantil Bank Ltd. Offices held: Chairman of the Ányos Jedlik Society; chairman of the Scientific Society For Measurement, Automation and Informatics: member of the Social Senate of the University of Pecs; member of the national Presidium of the Hungarian Chamber of Commerce and Industry; chairman of the endowment advisory board of the Duna-Mecsek Regional Development Foundation.
 Non-executive member of OTP Bank's Board of Directors since 1997.
 He's membership suspended since 3 October 2012.
-As of 31 December 2013 he held the Faculty of Law of ELTE University in Budapest in 1978.
+As of 31 December 2014 he held 3,635 ordinary OTP shares.